Subhash3/Naive-Bayes-Classifer/README.md

 ```

 ### TODO
-    - [ ] Add nice documentation in tsdoc format.
+    - [ ] Document the code nicely in tsdoc format.
-    - [ ] Use a matrix of size mxn where m is the no.of categories and n is the number of features such that [i][j] location contains the mean and standard devaiation of ith feature given class = j.
+    - [ ] Use a matrix of size mxn where m is the no.of categories and n is the number of features such that the location [i][j] contains the mean and standard deviation of ith feature, given class = j.
     - [ ] Extend the classifier to text classification.